dy/piezo/docs/r&d.md

       + can store information about number of channels in this slot
         * memory at pointer should have a flag for clause selector to quickly check if that area is block
+      + signature matches directly function arguments
+      - not passing blockSize as last argument makes direct non-batch call return single value.
+        ~+ direct calls have nothing to do with block size - we don't pass blocks as args to them.
-      + signature matches directly function arguments 10.b `malloc(2*blockSize); gain(inptr, 2, gainptr, 1, outptr, 2 )`
+    10.b `malloc(2*blockSize); gain(inptr, 2, gainptr, 1, outptr, 2 )`
       + allocated memory can be reused for various channel numbers cases
         * eg. `gain(x)`, `gain((l))`, `gain((l,r))`, instead of `gain(leftPtr, rightPtr)`